anujgandharv/easytest/README.md

-JUnit Params : A Parameterized approach to Testing using JUnit
+EasyTest : A Parameterized approach to Testing using JUnit
 ------------------------------------------------------------------------------------------------------

 An extension of JUnit to perform Data Driven Testing using annotations.